ml-archive/paginator/README.md

 ```

 ## Rendering views with 🍃
 What would pagination be without handy-dandy view rendering?
 Nothing.
 Before you can begin rendering paginators, you need to registor the custom tag with your droplet.
+We have a [Provider](https://vapor.github.io/documentation/guide/provider.html) that will register the tag for you.

 ### main.swift
 ```swift